Marlamin/noggit-red/README.md

 the COPYING file.

 # BUILDING #
 This project requires CMake to be built.

-It also requires the following libraries:
+It also requires the
+following libraries:

 * OpenGL
 * StormLib (by Ladislav Zezula)
 * CascLib (by Ladislav Zezula)
-* Boost
+* Qt5
-* Qt 5
+* Lua5.x

+On Windows you only need to install Qt5 yourself, the rest of the depencies are pulled through FetchContent automatically.
+Supporting for Linux and Mac for this feature is coming in the future.
+In case FetchContent is not available (e.g. no internet connection), the find scripts will look for system installed libraries.

 Further following libraries are required for MySQL GUID Storage builds: